devopshobbies/packer-tutorial/part07-lxc-image/README.md

 ## build LXC container with Packer

-This code create an Ubuntu 20.04 (focal) image and install a curl in it and export it in output-lxc-focal (rootfs.tar.gz and config)
+- This code create an Ubuntu 20.04 (focal) image and install a curl in it and export it in output-lxc-focal (rootfs.tar.gz and config)

+- This is written by json format

-I used the default config to create the image
+- I used the default config to create the image

-user and password is : ubuntu
+-  user and password is : ubuntu

-However, ssh key is also added to VM
+- However, ssh key is also added to VM

 ## Usage
 clone project
 ```shell